Buying Our Poultry

 Thank you for your interest in supporting our (tiny) business!
 Below is some info we’ve compiled to answer common questions:

 All sales are final.
 No refunds or returns of any kind will be accepted.
-While we stand behind our animals and products and want buyers to be satisfied, once an animal or item leaves our care, its condition and handling are beyond our control.
+We stand behind our animals and products and want every buyer to be satisfied, but once an animal or item leaves our care, its condition and handling are beyond our control.
 For biosecurity, safety, and welfare reasons, we do not accept returns under any circumstances.

 Why do hatching eggs cost more than table eggs?
 Hatching eggs require significantly more labor and monitoring.
 We regularly test fertility, which involves opening and discarding eggs to check for development.
 Hatching eggs are turned daily to prevent embryos from adhering to the shell and are selected for freshness and fertility.
-In contrast, table eggs are sold from oldest to newest and are not sorted by fertility or breed.
+Table eggs, by contrast, are sold oldest to newest and are not sorted by fertility or breed.

-We are approved to ship hatching eggs to most U.S. states.
-Please check this link ↗ to confirm any state-specific requirements.
+We're approved to ship hatching eggs to most U.S. states.
+Please check your state's requirements ↗ before ordering.
 When required, we provide VS Form 9-3 and maintain AI Clean status.

-Hatching eggs are shipped Monday through Tuesday after payment is received.
-Shipment may be delayed due to extreme temperatures, hen health concerns, or fertility issues.
-These decisions are made to improve the likelihood of a successful hatch.
+Hatching eggs ship Monday through Tuesday after payment is received.
+Shipment may be delayed due to extreme temperatures, hen health concerns, or fertility issues – these decisions are made to improve the likelihood of a successful hatch.

 Hatchability is not guaranteed.
-Shipped eggs can have a hatch rate anywhere from 0% to 100%, depending entirely on how they are handled during transit.
-Even short car rides can cause sufficient jostling to disrupt embryo development.
-A poor hatch does not indicate that eggs were infertile or old, only that they experienced stress during transport.
+Shipped eggs can hatch anywhere from 0% to 100% depending entirely on how they're handled in transit.
+Even short car rides can cause enough jostling to disrupt embryo development.
+A poor hatch does not mean eggs were infertile or old – only that they experienced stress during transport.
 Shipping eggs always carries inherent risk, which is reflected in their pricing compared to live birds.

-Packaging methods vary depending on egg size, quantity, and material availability.
-Eggs are shipped using either foam shippers or individual bubble wrapping with wood shavings for cushioning.
-If you have a packaging preference, please let us know and we will accommodate when possible.
+Packaging varies depending on egg size, quantity, and material availability.
+Eggs ship in either foam shippers or individual bubble wrap with wood shavings for cushioning.
+If you have a packaging preference, let us know and we'll accommodate when possible.

 Shipping costs are based on current USPS rates and packaging materials.
-Typical costs are approximately $25-35 for Priority shipping with packaging, which fits 1-2 dozen chicken eggs.
-Priority Express generally ranges from $75-100.
-We do not use fragile stickers or special labels, as USPS handling practices do not reliably honor them.
+Priority shipping with packaging typically runs $25–$35 and fits 1–2 dozen chicken eggs.
+Priority Express generally runs $75–$100.
+We do not use fragile stickers or special labels – USPS handling practices do not reliably honor them.

 Sales Policy

 All sales are final.
 No refunds or returns of any kind will be accepted.
-While we stand behind our animals and products and want buyers to be satisfied, once an animal or item leaves our care, its handling and condition are beyond our control.
+We stand behind our animals and products and want every buyer to be satisfied, but once an animal or item leaves our care, its handling and condition are beyond our control.
 For biosecurity, safety, and animal welfare reasons, we do not accept returns under any circumstances.

-We no longer accept reservations far in advance of a hatch.
-Deposits are only accepted to hold a bird that already exists, a bird that is expected to exist based on confirmed hatch progress, or to purchase the Marek’s vaccine.
+We do not accept reservations far in advance of a hatch.
+Deposits are only accepted to hold a bird that already exists, a bird that is expected to exist based on confirmed hatch progress, or to purchase the Marek's vaccine.

 The Marek's vaccine is optional and available by request.

 Deposits are optional.
-However, if no deposit has been placed, the bird will continue to be advertised and remain available to other buyers until pickup.
+However, birds without a deposit will continue to be advertised and remain available to other buyers until pickup.

-• A sufficient number of your selected breed fails to hatch
+• A sufficient number of the selected breed fails to hatch

 • A reserved bird passes away while still in our care